MaxOmlor/Qfrom/README.md

 ### args not specified

-if args is not speecified the passed columns will be choosen by ne names of arguments from the given function.
+if args is not speecified the passed columns will be choosen by ne names of arguments of the given function.
 ```python
 q = Qfrom({'a': [1, 2, 3], 'b': [4, 5, 6]})
 q.map(func=lambda b,a: b+a, out='c')